-The Pajaro Valley Water Management Agency is a special district created in 1984 by the legislature and is the GSA for the Pajaro Basin, with its Basin Management Plan serving as an alternative GSP.
 PV Water's efforts to achieve sustainable groundwater resources directly support drinking water resilience.
 Drinking water in the Pajaro Valley is derived nearly entirely from groundwater.
-Chronic groundwater overdraft and the resulting seawater intrusion are two major threats to groundwater resources.
+Chronic groundwater overdraft and the resulting seawater intrusion, are two major threats to groundwater resources.
 PV Water's projects and management actions are developed to achieve multiple objectives including preserving the beneficial uses of groundwater in the Pajaro Valley.
 The two biggest beneficial uses of water are domestic consumption and agricultural irrigation.
 As part of an update of PV Water's central planning document to achieve groundwater sustainability, the Basin Management Plan: Groundwater Sustainability Update 2022 (GSU22), PV Water conducted a well depth analysis of more than 1,150 domestic and agricultural wells to inform the development of sustainable management criteria developed to protect beneficial users of groundwater from significant and unreasonable negative impacts, as well as enhance the resiliency of drinking water and irrigation water supplies.
 The GSU22 is the most current version of PV Water's adaptive planning documents, which are updated periodically following analysis of the results of basin conditions following implementation of water supply projects and management actions.

 PV Water operates several water supply facilities that reduce groundwater extractions through development, distribution, and use of supplemental water supplies.
 In addition, PV Water funds and manages a robust water conservation program targeting both agricultural water users and domestic water users.
-PV Water also partners with UCSC, and the RCD on a program called "Recharge Net Metering," in which private landowners develop infiltration basins to capture and infiltrate rainwater runoff into the groundwater basin.
+PV Water also partners with the University of California, Santa Cruz, and the Resource Conservation District of Santa Cruz County on a program called "Recharge Net Metering," in which private landowners develop infiltration basins to capture and infiltrate rainwater runoff into the groundwater basin.
 These facilities and programs advance progress toward achieving sustainable groundwater resources and improve the resiliency of the basin's water supplies.